justinwalsh/daux.io/README.md

 {
 	"title": "Daux.io",
-	"tagline": "The Easiest Way To Document Your Project", "image": "img/app.png"
+	"tagline": "The Easiest Way To Document Your Project", "image": "<base_url>img/app.png"
 }
 ```

 Note: The image can be a local or remote image.
+Use the convention `<base_url>` to refer to the root directory of the Daux instance.

 ## Section landing page

 If you are interested in having a landing page for a subsection of your docs, all you need to do is add an `index.md` file to the folder.
 For example, `/docs/01_Examples` has a landing page for that section since there exists a `/docs/01_Examples/index.md` file.
+If you wish to have an index page for a section without a landing page format, use the name `_index.md`

 ## Configuration